César-Joseph Bourayne: Later years

-On 2 May 1811, while still in captivity, Napoleon awarded him the title Baron of the Empire.
+On 2 May 1811, while still in captivity, Napoleon awarded him the title of Baron of the Empire.
 In spring 1814, he was finally released and returned to France.
-He was now 46, and his sailing career was over – however he was further promoted to Contre-amiral in 1815, and made prefect of Brest during the Hundred Days.
+He was now 46, and his sailing career was over – however he was further promoted to counter admiral in 1815, and made prefect of Brest during the Hundred Days.
 He died on 5 November 1817 in Brest at the age of 49.